17cupsofcoffee/tetra/docs/tutorial/03-adding-a-ball.md

----
-id: 03-adding-a-ball
-description: Part three of a tutorial on how to build a simple Pong clone with Tetra.
----

 # Adding a Ball

 In the [previous chapter](./02-adding-the-paddles.md), we added paddles to the game - but they've got nothing to hit!
 Let's finish things off.